Gutter Downspout Calculator

 How to Use This Tool:

-- Use Advanced for wall capture percent, safety factor, hanger spacing, strap spacing, parts waste allowance, and unit costs.
+- Open Advanced when vertical wall area, wall capture percent, safety factor, gutter slope, hanger spacing, strap spacing, waste allowance, or unit costs need to match the project.

-- Read Sizing Ledger first, then Placement Plan, Parts Takeoff, Storm Capacity Curve, and JSON.
+- Read Sizing Ledger first.
+Then use Placement Plan, Parts Takeoff, Storm Capacity Curve, and JSON for outlet notes, material quantities, rainfall stress testing, and records.

 Interpreting Results: